Small Grants Program

 The Public Diplomacy Section (PDS) at the U.S. Embassy in Oslo supports a variety of projects through its Small Grants Program, which is designed to support eligible organizations and individuals in the implementation of programs advancing U.S.-Norway relations.

-PDS Oslo invites Statements of Interest (SOI) for programs that strengthen cultural ties between the U.S. and Norway through cultural and exchange programming that highlights shared values and promotes bilateral cooperation.
+PDS Oslo invites Statements of Interest (SOI) for programs that will help Norwegians gain a better understanding of the United States through cultural and exchange programming that highlights shared values and promotes bilateral cooperation.
 This is a two-tier competitive process, where the submission of the SOI is the first step.

 An SOI is a concise proposal designed to communicate program ideas and objectives.
 Upon a merit review of eligible SOIs, selected applications will be invited to submit a full grant application to be considered by the Grants Committee Review Panel.